coreos/docs/oem/index.md

 systemctl start oem.target
 ```

 In this case, systemd [service][service-docs] files are placed in `/usr/share/oem/system/`.
-Using full services files allows you to run your own agents that are fully intregrated with CoreOS.
+Using full services files allows you to run your own agents that are fully integrated with CoreOS.

 All units will have to have the following section in their `.service` file, for the oem.target to work: